quanteda/tutorials.quanteda.io/content/basic-operations/corpus/corpus.markdown

 ## Character vector

-`data_char_ukimmig2010` is a named character vector consists of sections of British election manifestos on immigration and asylum.
+`data_char_ukimmig2010` is a named character vector and consists of sections of British election manifestos on immigration and asylum.

 ```r